 Is there a way I can make handoffs and discussions less painful?

-How are my current legal instruments hindering the ability to quickly adapt my customer needs?
+How are my current legal instruments hindering the ability to quickly adapt to my customer needs?

 #4 Responding to change over following a plan